PoisotLab/MS_network_els/els_networks.md

 mechanisms in large realistic communities.
 Using this methodological framework,
 @mart06dcp showed that the global non-random structure of the food webs improved community persistence.
-The distribution of motifs in food webs [@stou10ufp, see paragraph X] as well as species' role within motifs [@stou12ecs] are related to community persistence.
+The distribution of motifs in food webs [@stou10ufp, see section "Invariants in ecological networks"] as well as species' role within motifs [@stou12ecs] are related to community persistence.
 In mutualistic networks, the nested structure has been shown to minimize competition relatively to competition [@bast09amn;
 @sugi09csc].
 In these networks, the asymetry of dependances -- the fact that